Quick Facts About Older Used Cars

 Safety

-Many used car shoppers have two ideas regarding safety: The more expensive the car was originally, the better it will be.
-And the newer the vehicle is, the better it will be.
+Many used car shoppers have two ideas regarding safety: The more expensive the car was originally, the better it will be, and the newer the vehicle, the safer it will be.

-Keeping those two notions in mind, here are a few general guidelines.
+Keeping those two notions in mind, here are some general guidelines.

 - Front airbags became federally mandated for the 1999 model year.
 Side airbags aren’t mandatory, but many automakers started including them as a safety feature in the 2000s.

-- Since model year 2012, all light-duty vehicles have electronic stability control, though the feature was standard on many higher-end cars before that.
+- Since model year 2012, all light-duty vehicles have electronic stability control (ESC), though the feature was standard on many higher-end cars before that.

-- Vehicles with antilock braking systems were commonplace in the 1990s and became required equipment in 2013.
+- Vehicles with antilock braking systems were common in the 1990s and became nearly universal by 2013 because ABS is an essential component of ESC.

-Although it depends on the car, we believe the early 2000s are an excellent place to start your search if you’re interested in safety.
-You’ll have other now-standard features like front airbags, antilock brakes, and side airbags.
-Check your car’s equipment list to ensure those items are included.
+Although it depends on the car, we believe the 2012-2015 range is an excellent place to start your search if you’re interested in safety and a budget buy.
+You’ll have other now-standard features like front airbags, antilock brakes, and side airbags, with additional or improved safety features.
+Check your car’s equipment list to ensure which items are included.

 Reliability

-Reliability depends on the vehicle and how many miles it’s covered.
+Vehicle dependability is generally related to how many miles it has covered.
 We wouldn’t go beyond the early 2000s for any daily driver because parts can be harder to find once a car crests 20 years of age.
 For higher mileage vehicles with more than 150,000 miles on the odometer, we might recommend trying to find a newer model year than the early 2000s.

 Equipment